Updated June 20, 2023

 What is CPI?

-- It is an economic indicator measuring the evolution of the general price level of goods and services consumed by households in a country.
+- It is an economic indicator measuring the evolution of the general price level of household goods and services in a country.

-- It considers products purchased regularly and account for the majority of a family’s consumption expenditure.
+- It considers products purchased regularly and accounts for the majority of a family’s consumption expenditure.

 - If this index is positive during the analysis, it signifies an increase in the index.
 In other words, the cost of living rises as the prices of basic consumer goods increase.